Sabrina Jacobs, DVM – Owner

 Ariel Taitel – Veterinary Assistant

 Emily Jones, M.S.
-Equine Reproduction – Stallion Manager, Director of Client Services (Reproduction)
+Equine Reproduction – Mare Manager, Director of Client Services (Reproduction)

 Emily is Clemson graduate with her bachelors degree in Equine Business.
 During her stay at Clemson, Emily interned with us for two summers.
 After graduating from Clemson, Emily accepted a position at Kansas State University where she obtained her Master’s in Equine Reproductive Physiology.
 After leaving Kansas, she headed out west to manage a privately owned breeding and foaling operation.
 Emily was excited to join us here at Performance Equine Vets.
 She brings to us extensive training in stallion management and semen preparation.
 Her combination of medical knowledge and professional experience has proven especially useful to our clients and patients.
 A warm and compassionate multi-tasker, she works to ensure each and every client and patient receive unparalleled communication and care.
 Emily tackles each of her numerous duties with passion, relishing the opportunity to educate clients throughout the process.
 On top of everything else, Emily also assists in management of the recipient mare herd with Marcella.